State

 |

-Penalties.
-A person subject to isolation or quarantine must comply with DHEC's rules and orders, and must not go beyond the isolation or quarantine premises.
+A person subject to isolation or quarantine must comply with DHEC's rules and orders and not go beyond the isolation or quarantine premises.
 Failure to comply with these rules and orders constitutes a felony and, upon conviction, a person must be fined not more than $1,000 or imprisoned not more than 30 days, or both.

 |